aalmiray/griffon_sample_apps/persistence/oraclekv/README.md

     java -jar lib/kvstore-1.2.123.jar kvlite

-4. Make sure griffonw (or griffon.bat if on Windows) has executable permissions
+4. Make sure griffonw (or griffonw.bat if on Windows) has executable permissions
 5. Execute the following command

     ./griffonw run-app